Can You Apply for a Credit Card With a Co-Signer? Learn About Your Options

 Your co-signer could be anyone with a sufficient FICO® score who is older than 21 years.
 In other words, any adult who demonstrated their ability to make minimum payments.

-Credit Card Co-Signer vs. Authorized User: What Is the Difference?
+Credit Card Co-Signer vs. Authorized User

 An authorized user and co-signer are two distinct terms, and are not interchangeable.
 Authorized users can use someone else’s credit card.
 However, the primary cardholder is still responsible for any debt left on the credit card.